-Premier John Horgan and the Government of BC are committed to delivering their key infrastructure projects under a Community Benefits Agreement.
+Premier John Horgan and the Government of BC are delivering key infrastructure projects under a Community Benefits Agreement.

-The Agreement will come into force with the Pattullo Bridge replacement in Metro Vancouver, scheduled to begin later in 2019.
-The Agreement requires employers to hire locally, provide apprenticeship training, and give Indigenous people and women new opportunities to succeed in well-paid jobs.
+The Community Benefits Agreement requires employers to hire locally, provide apprenticeship training, and give Indigenous people and women new opportunities to succeed in well-paid jobs.

 This is good news for workers and communities.
 The adoption of the Agreement in 2018 followed a year-long campaign by IUOE Local 115 and the BC Building Trades.

 The BC Community Benefits Agreement will support:

 Local Hire.
 Local workers and local companies are guaranteed a full and fair opportunity to benefit from government-funded projects, with a special commitment to hiring workers within a 100 kilometre radius of the construction site.